 You have to get behind the effort and believe in the web’s ability to drive sales if you want to use a website to take your business to the next level.
 But there’s no real halfway measure.
 Once you’re in, you have to be all in, otherwise, you are guaranteeing failure.

 Once a businessspends its precious dollars on a shiny new website, it frequently hits a wall.
 After investing in a website, businesses often have a diminished appetite for further spending on marketing.
 Their gaze returns to running their operations and the web goes dark.
 No fresh content.
 No updates.
 Technical issues are left unresolved.
 Links go dead.
 And they look at their initial web investment as a waste.
 Which it is because any digital marketing program that’s stale dated makes the business look like it has perished, frozen in time from the last time it breathed fresh life into its website.

 To succeed at marketing, a consistent and ongoing effort is required.
 That begins with a plan.
 Fresh content draws fresh eyes.
 It gives people a reason to return to your website, or even more importantly, sign up for regular emails or newsletters.
 Sound like a lot of work on the content development side?
 It is.

 A WEBSITE IS YOUR CONTENT MARKETING HUB.

 That’s why we only take on clients who are willing to commit to a monthly spend on content development.
 It’s too painful to see companies get to the starting line and then stop.
 They see almost zero return on their investment.

 But businesses that put their toe in the waters of the Internet and keep dipping, month after month, start to see the return.
 New leads.
-But most importantly, affirmation that the business is vital, outward looking and interested in engaging.
+But most importantly, an affirmation that the business is vital, outward-looking and interested in engaging.

 IN THIS PERIOD OF TRANSITION, DO YOU WANT LEAD OR FOLLOW?